narenrana/cnm-retail/README.md

 ## How to run as microservices

-Please make sure you have minikube and kubectl are setup for locally.
+Please make sure you have minikube and kubectl are setup locally.
 Please use kubeadmn for prod deployment.
 Please map below host entry in /etc/hosts file
 ```
 127.0.0.1 payment.retail.com